Why we use a Goodyear Storm Welt construction in all of our work boots...

 Goodyear welted work boots are strong, comfortable, built-to-last boots.
 What is a welt?, you ask.
-A welt is a specially customized, thin piece of leather between the insole and the outsole of a shoe to which these are sewn.
+A welt is a specially customized, thin piece of material between the insole and the outsole of a shoe to which these are sewn.
 A fine piece of craftsmanship that, in the world of shoes, makes all the difference, quality wise.

 A salient characteristic of Goodyear Welt construction has to do with one of the most important commodities in life: time!
 A boot with a welt is a sophisticated boot.
 A boot that can last you around 20-30 years, if treated carefully.
 Durability is key here.
 You don't want boots that suddenly become puppets with big mouths because the glue didn't hold up.

 But time plays another role too.
 When you buy boots you want them to be sturdy, flexible, reliable.
 These are fundamental accessories of our everyday lives.
 They take us places.
 In a way, they become parts of our body.
 So wearing Goodyear Welted boots means that even though they are made to feel comfortable as soon as you try them on, with time, they will also gradually mold to your foot and work perfectly in tandem with the way you walk.
 That is, these are boots that become more and more flexible with use.
 So not only are they long-lived, they are meant to get better with age.
-Just like wine.
+Just like aged whiskey.

 This happens because when using this method of shoemaking, a layer of EVA (elastomeric polymer) is placed inside the cavity formed between the outsole and the insole of the boots.
 EVA is a soft material (softer than rubber) that absorbs much of the step impact and introduces a much lighter boot.
 It also makes for a good cushioning effect when walking and it is particularly resilient to stress-cracks and high and low temperatures.